 I have completed the European Society for Trauma and Dissociation (ESTD), UK Network Foundation Course in Dissociation and Trauma.

-I am a therapist within a Qualified Provider (AQP) counselling service for the NHS under the Improving access to psychological therapies (IAPTus) banner.
+I worked for 8 years within a counselling service for the NHS 'Let's Talk' Improving Access to Psychological Therapies (IAPT) banner.

-I am also been involved with several employers with the Employee Assistance Programme (EAP); nationally and locally.
+I am involved with several employers with the Employee Assistance Programme (EAP) internationally, nationally and locally.

-As a CPCAB L6 supervisor, my model is based on Hawkins and Shohet’s "7 eyed model" working with, holding and considering the 7 focus/aspects of therapeutic work: the client; the interventions; the client and therapist relationship; the therapist’s process; the therapist-supervisor relationship; the supervisor’s process; the wider context (both organisational and societal) within which the counselling is taking place.
+As a qualified CPCAB L6 therapeutic supervisor, my model is based on Hawkins and Shohet’s "7 eyed model" working with, holding and considering the 7 focus/aspects of therapeutic work of: the client; the interventions; the client and therapist relationship; the therapist’s process; the therapist-supervisor relationship; the supervisor’s process; the wider context (both organisational and societal) within which the counselling is taking place.

 Additionally, I also use aspects of Page and Wosket’s, 1994 "Cyclical model" which incorporates: